paritytech/jsonrpc/README.md

+# This repository contains fork of [JSON-RPC](https://github.com/paritytech/jsonrpc) library with added ResponseMiddleware

 # Parity JSON-RPC

 **NOTE: This crate is no longer actively developed; please have a look at our [jsonrpsee](https://github.com/paritytech/jsonrpsee) crate if you're looking for an actively maintained JSON RPC implementation.**

 Rust implementation of JSON-RPC 2.0 Specification.